-After 37 years in public education, Tina joined WITS in 2012 to provide professional development to both writers and teachers.
-Before joining WITS, Tina taught English in several Houston area school districts and also served as the Manager of Adolescent Literacy and Response to Intervention for the Houston Independent School District.
-Tina earned her B.A. in English and history from the University of Texas and her M.Ed. from the University of Houston.
+After 37 years in public education, Tina Angelo joined WITS in 2012 to serve as Education Director where she provides professional development to teachers at both campus and district levels.
+Before joining WITS, Tina taught English in several Houston-area districts and served in the Houston Independent School District as both Manager of Adolescent Literacy and Manager of Response to Intervention.
+She earned her B.A. in history and English from the University of Texas at Austin and her M.Ed. from the University of Houston.

 2017 Mayor’s Office of Cultural Affairs Artist in Resident and 2016 Andy Warhol Foundation for the Visual Arts and The Idea Fund Recipient, Emanuelee Outspoken Bean, is a performance poet, writer, compassionate mentor, electric entertainer and educator.

 Raie Crawford is a Wiley College Alumna from Houston, Texas.
 As a two-time Houston VIP Slam Champion and 2017-2018 Houston Performance Poet of the Year.
 Raie is ranked within the top 20 among the Women of the World Poetry Slam and top 25 within the rankings of the Individual World Poetry Slam.
 In 2018 she released her first book “In Between |Space|” which captures the journey and movement of black bodies in today’s society.
 With the firm understanding of the impact communication has on minority communities, Raie created A Conversation for Colored Girls (AC4CG), an organization dedicated to creating a space for minority women to come together and discuss the systemic issues in their communities.
 This organization has cultivated impactful community conversations at several HBCUs and aims to further reach every HBCU in the US.